hapax/hapax.github.io/assets/teaching.md

 And these hiking classes will remain a dead letter until they get out of the scrubland and own their purpose.

+Do we really expect them to become devotees of the deductive method after fifteen theorems abut triangles?
+Of course, there will be people who naturally love Euclid.
+But proving facts about plane figures leaves most of us cold.